Trout Flies for Brown & Rainbow Trout

-Which are the best brown & rainbow trout patterns to use?
+Which are the best Brown & Rainbow Trout fly patterns to use?

-We have complete fly selection packs or dry flies, wets, lures, buzzers & streamers and help advise fly fishermen to select the correct fly for the time of year and hatches available
+We have complete fly selection packs or dry flies, wets, lures, buzzers & streamers for trout and help advise fly fishermen to select the correct flies for the time of year and hatches available

-As a fly fisherman you may be a traditionalist who only wants to use dry fly patterns and sticks to chalk streams going for Brown Trout, however your quarry could be Rainbows at your local lake is filled with stocked Trout so Blobs & Buzzers are your preferred choice and you may only get the odd weekend fishing between work and family commitments.
-Every fly fisherman has their own personal preferred pattern based on water colour, species being targeted and fly fishing techniques used.
-Whatever your requirements you will find a huge selection in our site, quality flies for trout in sizes as diverse as size 2 down to micro dries sized 24.
+As a fly fisherman you may be a traditionalist who only wants to use dry flies and sticks to chalk streams going for Brown Trout, however your quarry could be Rainbows at your local lake is filled with stockies so Blobs & Buzzers are your preferred choice and you may only get the odd weekend fishing between work and family commitments.
+Every fly fisherman has their own personal preferred fishing fly patterns based on water colour, species being targeted and fishing techniques used.
+Whatever your requirements you will find a huge selection of fishing flies in our site, we stock a vast range of fly patterns for rainbow & brown trout with one of the best micro fly stores arailable.
+Our trout patterns are in sizes as diverse as size 2 down to micro dries sized 24.

 Fly patterns can be imitative flies like Caddis, damsel nymphs or Epoxy minnows to impressionistic flies like Gold Ribbed Hares Ear and Pheasant Tail fishing through to attractors like blobs and lures or streamers which do not look like anything natural but are patterns that trigger the Trout's predatory nature!